nikeshkamble25/InterviewQnA/CSharp.md

 **IQueryable**
 - This interface is a part of System.Linq namespace hence this is used to create a queries in database

+**Enumerable Extension Class**
+- System.Linq have added multiple functions like below
+	- Where
+	- OrderBy
+	- ..

+**AsParellel Extension Class**
+- This is used for expensive